-We will be hosting in-person orientations on:
+We will be hosting an in-person orientation on:

 Alzheimer's disease and other forms of dementia slowly leach away a lifetime worth of memories and social relationships, until the only thing left are fragments.